 Even better, later on you can paint these or add beads to accentuate them, what fun!
 I used to love dabbling in the making of jewelry (not professional, I mean, just fashion type with wire and bead patterns, nothing like gold and gemstones) Ok, let’s get started.

-Anyway you’ll first need some strips of quilling paper in your chosen color (or you can do like I did and grab some magazine s and cut them into strips)!
+Anyway you’ll first need some strips of quilling paper in your chosen color (or you can do like I did, in the pure spirit of saving and reusing paper!) and grab some magazines and cut them into strips)

 Gather all your essential quilling tools , we’re going to need them, plus some jewelry fixings.
 The most important parts are those that are fundamental to making earrings, including French hooks, (or if you prefer, leverbacks will work too) some jump rings and jewelry wire pieces known as “eye pins” used to string beads on.